 Heavy and Articulated Vehicles

 When the Province of British Columbia decided to change the laws with respect to the requirements of log truck operators, they turned to Forensic Dynamics for a detailed specific study on the coupling of a log truck with a log pole trailer.
-Given that our preferred market is the western United States and Canada, we have extensive experience working in the Rocky Mountain states, which are notorious for truck rollovers and truck braking incidents.
+Given that we are based out of western United States and Canada, we have extensive experience working in the Rocky Mountain states, which are notorious for truck rollovers and truck braking incidents.